Scour shown in rock at a bridge in southeastern Utah.

 This photo shows bridge scour increased by debris at a bridge on the Rio Grande near Bernardo, New Mexico.

 Although it’s difficult to be precise regarding the actual cost to repair damage to the nation’s highway system from problems related to bridge scour, the number is obviously large.
-Revised scour equations, developed in part by engineers at Ayres Associates, now provide improved quantitative guidance to bridge owners for risk-based and data-driven bridge foundation design and maintenance and evaluation for scour critical status in bridges on the national highway system.
+Scour equations published by the U.S. Federal Highway Administration (FHWA) provide the latest quantitative guidance to bridge owners for risk-based and data-driven bridge foundation design and maintenance and evaluation for scour critical status in bridges on the national highway system.
 The end result is more efficient use of highway resources and a reduction in costs associated with the impacts of bridge scour on highways.